A Sense of Solidarity was first published in Epione Training and Consultancy “See Me – Hear Me” blog.

 It was untrue and unjust but I did nothing; I didn’t defend myself, didn’t shout, didn’t cry or tell a teacher, I just braced myself and waited for it to end.

-20 years later I sat in a group drama session in rehab, listening as a sweating addict loudly and angrily accused me of ‘letting down the group.’
-We had been told to walk around the room, to place our hand on someone’s back and ask them ‘how they were feeling today.’
-In the group were four men and four women; two alcoholics, one anorexic, two sex addicts, one cocaine addict and two gambling addicts.
-During our morning check in, two of the men would talk in ernest about their sex addiction.
-I did not want their sweaty palms touching my back.
-I didn’t want to touch them or be anywhere near them at all so I refused to take part – and then faced the wrath of the group.
-The addiction therapist was delighted; telling us to ‘work through it’.
+Twenty years later I sat in a group drama session in rehab, listening to a withdrawing patient loudly and angrily accuse me of letting down the group.
+We had been told to walk around the room, to place our hand on someone’s back and ask them how they were feeling today.
+In the group were four men and four women struggling with different addictions including alcohol, drugs, food and sex.
+During our morning check in, two of the men would talk with enthusiasm about their addiction to pornography.
+I didn’t want their sweaty palms touching my back.
+I didn’t want to touch them or be anywhere near them at all so refused to take part – and consequently faced the wrath of the group.
+The addiction therapist was delighted; telling us to work through it.

 A few years on and I was invited to attend a breastfeeding clinic.
 I was keen to go as my new baby had a tongue-tie and his latch was wrong.
 What I hadn’t expected was for this breastfeeding advice to be given in a group.
 I certainly hadn’t expected the male partners to also be allowed to attend, and they hadn’t either.
 I watched the ones trying to look anywhere but at an exposed breast but it was hard for them not to.
 There were twenty women in the group so breasts everywhere, of all shapes, sizes and colours.
 Some of the men stole surreptitious glances and when it was my turn to demonstrate my breastfeeding ability, I hesitated.